HansKristian-Work/pyroenc/README.md

 ## Device support

-So far, it only works on NVIDIA.
+As of May 2024, it only works on NVIDIA.
 The goal is to support every correct Vulkan video implementation, but RADV and AMD Windows drivers are known to crash.
 PyroEnc is actively tested against Vulkan validation layers.

+TODO: Current status of non-NVIDIA drivers is unknown.

 ## Features

 Currently, H.264 encode with a simple I and P GOP structure is supported.
+H.265 is also supported, but it is highly experimental.
 The end goal is to support:

 - H.264